The dialogue of change : how to get it rightby

 Communicating organisational change successfully requires a great deal of sensitivity.
 You must consider the appropriate method of communicating important messages and be prepared to open up a dialogue with your workforce.

-The role of communication during organizational change is well-established.
+The role of communication during organisational change is well-established.
 Indeed, the management of communication processes that deliver key messages at the appropriate time to stakeholders is considered in the literature on change management as a vital component of all successful change initiatives.

 Yet it is often ignored, especially at the start of a change initiative, or else in many cases done badly and therefore fails to address the concerns raised by those affected.
 The first question employees often ask as they face significant change is “How will this change affect me?”